 After giving birth, your levels of progesterone and estrogen drop dramatically while oxytocin surges.
 Oxytocin (known as the ‘love’ hormone) stimulates those feelings of love and empathy towards your baby.
 For surrogates, this can sometimes present as a case of the baby blues instead.

-The end of the journey for postpartum surrogates
+The End of the Journey for Postpartum Surrogates

 It’s quite normal to get the ‘baby blues’ after having a baby for someone else.
 But surprisingly, most surrogates say the sense of loss is less about the baby and more about the relationship with your Intended Parents.
+By the time you give birth, you’ve developed a close relationship with your IPS.
+But when their baby arrives, this will likely mean that they won’t be in contact as frequently anymore, which can feel like the end of a close friendship.

+Of course, every situation is different.
+Some IPs will be utterly consumed with caring for their baby, while others will still make an effort to keep you updated on what’s going on.
 Try not to take this personally.
 After all, you were a new mom once, too.
 Remember how difficult it was to juggle your little miracle with all the other people in your life?

-How to handle the postpartum phase
+How to Handle the Postpartum Phase

 Try to focus on the positives

-There’s another big positive to think about: the fact that you’ve helped another person or a couple start (or add to) a family.
+Okay, so you’re not going home with a gurgling bundle of joy in your arms.
+But you’ve helped another person or a couple start (or add to) a family.
 These people may have been dreaming of becoming parents for years, and now you’ve made that dream come true.
-What could possibly feel better than that?
 Think about how amazing it felt to see them meet their baby for the first time and how much their lives have changed now.

 Hang out with your favorite people

-Your family is the most important people in your life – and they love making you feel special.
-Now is the time to make the most of that!
 Let your family and loved ones know that you need them close by.
 Organize get-togethers with friends and celebrate the end of your journey.
 Catch up with people you might not have been able to visit during your pregnancy.
 Go shopping, take a holiday, hold a dinner party – be as social as you wish!

 Practice self-care

-Reach out to Family Source Consultants
+Reach Out to Family Source Consultants

 Whether you’ve already begun your surrogacy journey or you’re considering becoming a surrogate, FSC is always ready to answer your questions.
 Many of our team members have been surrogates themselves, so they know exactly what’s in store.
 Feel free to contact us and learn more about the surrogacy journey.
 We’d love to have you onboard!